Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/tutorials/page-tutorials.md

 ### Changes for the updated UI framework

-The updated development approach in 4.2 and above is consistent with the pattern found in previous versions of Alfresco Content Services, and have intentionally not followed the standard Dojo pattern.
+The updated development approach in 4.2 and above is consistent with the pattern found in previous versions of Content Services, and have intentionally not followed the standard Dojo pattern.
 The latest approach uses the same `Alfresco.messages` object (although this can be reconfigured if you want to use a different root variable) and still sets the `global` and `scope` attributes.